cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/ROUTER.md

     // retrieve channel state.
 This will retrieve either the TryChannel or the AckChannel, depending which chain sends the packet
     // this depends on srcConncetionHops
+    // we use packet.sourcePort, packet.sourceChannel because the relevant channel state is stored under the counterparties
-    channel = provableStore.get(append(srcConnectionHops, channelPath(packet.sourcePort, packet.sourceChannel)))
+    // port and channel of the packet's sender channel = provableStore.get(append(srcConnectionHops, channelPath(packet.sourcePort, packet.sourceChannel)))
     abortTransactionUnless(channel !== null)
     abortTransactionUnless(channel.state !== CLOSED)